Key takeaways

 In a VR environment, executives can practice conversations with employees without negatively impacting relationships as they endure a learning curve.
 (VR can also be used to directly impact the burnout level of employees, as one CHOC Nursing Research and Innovation study has found.)

-Supporting resilience among change
+05. Supporting resilience amid change

 According to a mid-pandemic survey of leaders by DDI, 55% of CEOs say developing the next generation of leaders is their top priority.
 That concern beat out major contenders such as global recession and worries about the competitive landscape and data security threats.
 CHROs, in particular, recognize a growing need to upskill their CEOs, so they’re ready to handle whatever future change may come our way.
 This is bringing an appropriate and long-overdue focus to L&D.

-Executive VR training for innovation and change
+Executive VR training for innovation & change

 In addition to empathy, communication, and other soft skills that VR is so good at teaching, another important area of skills-building for leaders is the ability to think in innovative, creative ways and come up with new ideas.
 We all saw how important this was during the pandemic.